• Skip to main content

 I used to be a sceptic about the benefits of Chinese or Vietnamese traditional herbal medicine.
 Living in Vietnam for a few years has eliminated that scepticism.
 This stuff works – perhaps not so much as a cure, but certainly, as a way to maintain health and vitality.
 Learn more about Vietnamese traditional medicine here.

-Traditional herbal medicine in Vietnam was influenced by Chinese herbal medicine during the Chinese occupation, although its use does predate that occupation.
+Chinese herbal medicine was the key influence of traditional herbal medicine in Vietnam.
+This occurred during the Chinese occupation, although its use predates that occupation.
 Today, not only can you study traditional herbal medicine across Asia, Australia’s largest university offers a Masters degree in herbal medicine.

 Luckily there are herbal medicine packs available for purchase online.
 You can get packs from Amazon, which include the most commonly used herbs.
 Alternatively, you can purchase more targeted medicinal combinations from Root + Spring or Eu Yan Sang.
 If you live in a big international city, you can probably find a good selection at an Asian grocery like this one.